Hans the Elder, Duke of Schleswig-Holstein-Haderslev: Family

 John was the son of King Frederick I of Denmark and his second wife, Sophie of Pomerania.

 As a possible heir to the throne, he enjoyed a careful education and spent several years at the court of his brother-in-law Albert, Duke of Prussia, in Königsberg.
 This was in Lutheran Ducal Prussia, a Polish fief, modernized into a secular state from the Teutonic State of Prussia since 1525.

-This successful policy would be seminal for John's understanding of politics and the state, as he also never became a fully sovereign prince.
+This successful policy would be seminal for John's understanding of politics and governing of the state, as he also never became a fully sovereign Duke or Prince.

 Reign as Duke (1544–1580)

 From 1544, John ruled the duchies of Schleswig and of Holstein jointly with his brother, Adolf of Denmark, and his half-brother, King Christian III of Denmark.
 He ruled from Haderslevhus Castle and later built Hansborg Castle in his hometown, a magnificent Renaissance palace situated east of the city of Haderslev.

 His territory consisted of the Counties of Haderslev, including Tørning, Tønder, and Løgumkloster, and the islands of Nordstrand and Fehmarn in Schleswig, plus Rendsburg and some smaller communities in Holstein.

 During his reign, John joined the Reformation and founded several social and educational institutions, notably the Duke John Hospital in Haderslev.
 He introduced many reforms to the legal system and was regarded as a dedicated judge.
 As one of the first rulers between the seas, he sat down for an active land reclamation and coastal protection program, presumably, he ruled over the most vulnerable stretch of the Schleswig coastline.
 In 1559, John, his brother Adolf, and King Christian's successor, Frederick II of Denmark, occupied the independent peasant Republic of Dithmarschen, and divided it among themselves.